 An ordering guarantee defines how operations in these sets are performed with respect to each other.
-We say that a set of operations is performed before another set of operations if the operations on the first are performed with respect to another thread before any of the operations of the second set are performed with respect to that thread.
+We say that a set of operations is performed before another set of operations if the operations in the first are performed with respect to any given other thread before any of the operations in the second set are performed with respect to that thread.